Texas spiny lizard: Reproduction

 The Texas spiny lizard will breed throughout the summer months of the year, and is capable of laying four clutches each year if nutrients are plentiful.
 Each clutch will contain around 20 eggs at a time, and on average the males will be larger after birth.

 Behavior

 The Texas spiny lizard is diurnal and arboreal.
 Their preferred habitat is mesquite trees, over areas with a significant amount of ground leaf litter, but they are often found in suburban areas basking on fences or climbing telephone poles.

 Typically shy and nervous, when approached they will usually retreat up a tree or flee noisily through leaf litter on the ground.
 They are insectivorous, and eat a variety of beetles and other insects.
-Breeding occurs throughout the spring and summer months, and clutches of eggs can be laid as often as four times a year.

-The male Texas spiny lizard also has a peculiar habit when challenged by another male for its territory.
-The two males will have a push-up contest, or so it seems.
-Both males will begin doing push-ups until one of them gives up and runs away.

-In captivity

-Though not normally found for sale outside of its native range, like most other Sceloporus species, the Texas spiny lizard makes an ideal choice for a small pet lizard.
-They are hardy, adapt easily to captivity, and readily consume commercially available crickets, though they do require specialized ultraviolet lighting.
+Predators of the Texas spiny lizard include hawks, snakes, and some mammals, but it uses its camouflaged body to avoid detection.

+To establish dominance for territory or females male lizards may perform "push-up" displays when they observe each other, whereby they bob the anterior of their body up and down.
+Males may also compete physically if these visual displays are not enough to deter competitors.